echoprotocol/echowiki/docs/technologies/echorand/overview.md

 - The assignement of roles for the round can be computed independently by every network node, without the need for any explicit communication or network-wide coordination to occur.
 - The distribution of roles for any future round can not be predicted in advance by any network node.

-To accomplish this deterministic yet random assignment of roles, EchoRand uses a **verifiable random function (VRF)**, which is pseudo-random function that provides publicly verifiable proofs of its outputs' correctness, originally introduced by Mikali, Rabin and Wadhan.
+To accomplish this deterministic yet random assignment of roles, EchoRand uses a **verifiable random function (VRF)** [^4], which is pseudo-random function that provides publicly verifiable proofs of its outputs' correctness, originally introduced by Mikali, Rabin and Wadhan.
 Using a VRF, each network node can independenly check if it is assigned the role of a producer or verifier for a given round and send cryptographically proof of that assignment to other network nodes along with the proposed next block (for producers) or signed next block (for verifiers).

+[^4]: Silvio Micali, Michael O. Rabin, and Salil P. Vadhan. _Verifiable random functions_.
+1999.
+Proceedings of the 40th IEEE Symposium on Foundations of Computer Science.

 The size of sets of producers and verifiers is globally-known and configurable.
 It can be dynamically adjusted to accomplish the best trade off between security and performance.
 As a safeguard against Sybil attacks, each node's probability of becoming a verifier or a producer for the round is directly proportional to that node's account balance.